The Thermostat Problem

 If they ask me to elaborate, I usually follow up with:

-All of these questions reveal the same thing, and come down to a central question: how much control do you believe you’re entitled to have?
+All of these questions reveal the same thing, and come down to a central question: how much control do you think you have?

 Most of us imagine we are negotiating with reality.
 In truth, reality is not negotiating back.